 - Adventurer Outfit: The scientist searching for malaria mosquitoes in the Florida Everglades has the typical tan linen outfit with pith helmet.

 - Binocular Shot: How a prairie dog finds the one tree on the prairie that he and his fellows can pee on.
 Interestingly, shown correctly as one circle rather than the far more common two-circle shot.

 - Born in the Theater: The narrator's last line addresses Mr. "Butterfinger", the man climbing the Empire State Building.
 The narrator asks him, "Would you like to say a word to your friends here in the audience?"Mr. Butterfinger: "HEEEEEEEEEEEEEEEEEEEEELP!"

 - Bowdlerization: Two scenes are cut on Cartoon Network and Boomerang airings of the short due to ethnic stereotyping:

 - A poor, black hitchhiker at the North Pole, singing "Carry Me Back to Ol' Virginny", and an Eskimo obliges by literally carrying the poor, black man all the way to the Virginia state line.

-- Although the Native American segment is not removed entirely (there had been rumors that it was, but those were disproven), only one scene from the segment is cut: An Indian mother dealing with the dopey, oversized, adult son she's carrying on her papoose.
+- A scene from the Native American segment was cut, an Indian mother dealing with the dopey, oversized, adult son she's carrying on her papoose.

 - Eskimo Land: Naturally there's an igloo in Alaska.